jnk0le/cortexm-AES/README.md

 ```

 Only DTCM memory can be used for LUT tables, since everything else is cached through AXI bus.
-The effects of simultaneous access to DTCM memory by core and DMA/AHBS are yet unknown. (there was some changes in r1p0 revision "Improved handling of simultaneous AHBS and software activity relating to the same TCM")
+The timing effects of simultaneous access to DTCM memory by core and DMA/AHBS are yet unknown. (there was some changes in r1p0 revision: "Improved handling of simultaneous AHBS and software activity relating to the same TCM", details are of course Proprietary&Confidential)

 ### XXX_DSPsBOX